username-not-important/Mobee/README.md

 ## WIP
 ⚠️ This project is a work-in-progress ⚠️

-Mobee is an Open-Source Synced-Video-Player for Windows based on Client-Server architecture which works by utilizing SignalR.
-This repository contains the source code for the Windows Client and ASP.net server. a free Web Server is deployed on [Mobees.ir](https://mobees.ir/) and Clients are configured to use that server by default.
+Mobee is an Open-Source Synced-Video-Player for Desktop (Windows) and Web (React), based on Client-Server architecture which works by utilizing SignalR.
+This repository contains the source code for the Windows Client and ASP.net server, along with the Web Client.
+A free Web Server is deployed on [Mobees.ir](https://mobees.ir/) and Clients are configured to use that server by default.

 ### Configuration Screen
 ![Configuration Screen](https://user-images.githubusercontent.com/30866718/231969260-3bcc84a7-5b87-4e8d-8d70-dc5f7d451de3.png)

 ### Player
 ![Player](https://user-images.githubusercontent.com/30866718/231970191-578183bc-35f5-435b-a4dc-35b46780fa33.png)

+## Roadmap (Long-Term Goals)
+ - ✔️ Web Player (React)
+ - Online Video Sources

 ## Roadmap (Short-Term Goals)
  - ✔️ Attach working video player